pittcsc/old-pittcsc-website-archived/pages/contact.md

 layout: page
 title: Contact Us
 lead: |
   We meet every Monday at 8:00 PM in Rm.
 5317 in Sennott Square.
 Additional events can be found on our calendar.
+All are welcome!
 GoogleFormLink: "https://docs.google.com/forms/d/1eNwkgw6DWM_5nIuIv8EtAb1eZJRklYl8ELqJli43NIc/viewform"
 permalink: /contact/
 ---